2024 NFL Midseason Trade Block: Final Update

 Bellinger still doesnโ€™t have much of a role with the Giants who are enamored with fourth-round TE Theo Johnson.
 That could make Bellinger, a former fourth-rounder himself, expendable.

-Dulcich was a healthy scratch this past weekend and has failed to stand out in a motley crew of tight ends in Denver.
+Dulcich hasn’t played at all in October and it does not seem to be injury related.
 The former third-round pick might need a fresh start and could draw some interest elsewhere.

 Granson is listed here primarily because the Colts have four tight ends on the roster and he feels like the one they would be most willing to part with.
 Heโ€™s in the final year of his rookie contract and trading him would free up snaps for Will Mallory, a similar receiving-first option.